fauna/graphql-workshop/content/getting-started/user-authentication/index.md

 {{< /tab >}}
 {{< /tabs >}}

+{{< attachments
+      title="LoginUser user-defined function (UDF)"
+      pattern="LoginUser.fql"
+      style="fauna"
+/>}}

+### Testing your login UDF

-Once the UDF is created you can run it in the Fauna shell.
-Navigate to Dashboard > Shell and run the UDF with the following command.
+Return to the *Shell* in the dashboard and invoke your UDF using the following command.

 {{< tabs groupId="fauna-shell" >}}
 {{< tab name="FQL" >}}
 {{< highlight js >}}
-Call("UserLogin", "johndoe@email.com", "pass123456")
+Call(
+  "LoginUser",
+  ["john@fauna-labs.com", "pass123456"]
+)
 {{< /highlight >}}
 {{< /tab >}}

 {{< tab name="Result" >}}
 {{< highlight js >}}
 {
-  secret: "fnEEVx2xB2ACRARTR_-UQAZEgHZB-rfk_CHWpf3Z02Mn08ZS_Qc",
+  secret: "fnEEZYddyZACUQRlM-EbEAZPwdLxvCg7FE9_WBSQfz6QM-zDCjw",
-  ttl: Time("2021-10-18T02:19:35.312990Z"),
+  ttl: Time("2021-12-01T21:01:19.838210Z"),
-  email: "johndoe@email.com"
+  email: "john@fauna-labs.com"
 }
 {{< /highlight >}}
 {{< /tab >}}
 {{< /tabs >}}

-Running this UDF authenticates your user (owner).
-The UDF returns a user access token.
-In the next section, you will learn how to use this access token to interact with specific resources in Fauna.
+Running this UDF authenticates a user and returns an access token if successful.
+You learn how to use this access token to interact with specific resources in Fauna from your application in the section [Building with Fauna]({{< ref "/building" >}}).

-Create a new mutation called `login` in your GraphQL schema and attach the `UserLogin` UDF as the resolver.
-The UDF returns an object.
-You create an embedded object and assign it as a return type for your `login` mutation.
-Refer to the following code and make the changes to your schema.
+### Logging in with GraphQL

+Add the following *login* mutation and *Token* type to your GraphQL schema or download the linked schema.
+The *Token* type uses the [*@embedded* directive][embedded-directive] to indicate that it does not need a separate collection.

 {{< tabs groupId="schema" >}}
 {{< tab name="GraphQL" >}}
-{{< highlight graphql >}}
+{{< highlight graphql "hl_lines=3 6-11">}}
-type Owner {
-  name: String!
-  email: String!
-  stores: [Store]! @relation
-}

-type Store {
+type Mutation {
-  name: String!
-  email: String!
-  paymentMethods: [String]
-  categories: [String]
-  owner: Owner!
-}
+    registerOwner(email: String!, password: String!, name: String!): Owner @resolver(name: "RegisterUser") login(email: String!, password: String!): Token @resolver(name: "LoginUser") }

-# Embedded type for returned token response
+# Embeded type for returned token response
 type Token @embedded {
     ttl: Time!
     secret: String!
     email: String!
 }

-type Query {
-  findOwnerByEmail(email: String): [Owner] @relationresolver(name: "OwnerByEmail")
-  listOwners: [Owner] @relationresolver(name: "ListAllOwners") }

-type Mutation {
-  signup(email: String!, password: String!, name: String!): Owner @resolver(name: "UserRegistration") login(email: String!, password: String!): Token @resolver(name: "UserLogin") }
 {{< /highlight >}}
 {{< /tab >}}
 {{< /tabs >}}

+{{< attachments
+      title="Add the 'login' mutation"
+      pattern="schema-1d-2.graphql"
+      style="fauna"
+/>}}

-Upload your updated GraphQL schema.
-Run the following mutation in the GraphQL playground to verify that the login functionality is working.
+Replace your GraphQL schema with the updated schema and run the following mutation to verify that login functionality is working with GraphQL.

 {{< tabs groupId="query-language" >}}
 {{< tab name="GraphQL" >}}
 {{< highlight graphql >}}
 mutation {
-  login(email: "shadid@fauna.com", password: "Pass12345") {
+  login(email: "shadid@fauna-labs.com", password: "Pass12345") {
     ttl
     secret
   }